SAP-samples/event-driven-integrations-codejam/exercises/02-cloudevents/README.md

 ## CloudEvents message format

 A CloudEvent message is mainly composed of context attributes and data.
-As we briefly touched on previously, the payload in the data field will depend if it is a notification event or an ECTS event.
+As we briefly touched on previously, the payload in the data field will depend if it is a notification event or a data event.

 ### Context Attributes